 Renowned geneticist Craig Venter, one of the pioneers of synthetic biology, claims that the technologies needed to teleport living beings already exist.
 However, till now he is talking only about viruses and bacteria.
-But maybe someday it can be true for humans too.
+But maybe someday, biological teleportation can become a reality for humans too.

-In 2003, together with colleagues from JCVI he announced to have managed to transform one type of bacteria (M. capricolum) to another (M. mycoides) using genome transplant, and in 2008 an organism with a fully synthetic genome was created after a second attempt.
+In 2003, together with his colleagues from JCVI, he announced that they had managed to transform one type of bacteria (M. capricolum) to another (M. mycoides) using a genome transplant, and in 2008, an organism with a fully synthetic genome was created after a second attempt.

 Last year, Craig Venter published a new book Life at the Speed of Light: From the Double Helix to the Dawn of Digital Life, in which not only he describes the history of synthetic biology but also a completely new concept of “biological teleportation”.

 Venter argues that the information contained in the DNA can be digitized and transmitted over cable or via electromagnetic waves, and on the other end a special machine would synthesize oligonucleotides (short DNA fragments) and a robot would assemble the DNA completely identical to the original.

 Such a “teleportation” promises significant savings of resources: in fact, to transmit information about the status of all the atoms in the human body about 1032 bits are required, but for the transmission of the digitized human genome – only 6 x 109 bits.